Disclosure

 Free VPNs Steal and Sell Your Data

-Many free VPN and proxy providers do gather and steal your data.
-They do that because running a VPN service for free is not a sustainable business model.
-They collect personal information that is later sold to third parties and advertisers.
-Free VPNs are not that trustworthy and are not recommended for use for privacy.
+Free VPNs and proxies often steal your data.
+They can’t make money by running a VPN service for free.
+They sell your personal info to third parties and advertisers.
+Free VPNs are not trustworthy and shouldn’t be used for privacy.

 History of VPNs Stealing Users’ Data